summa-dev/halo2-experiments/README.md

 The PoseidonConfig contains a vector of advice columns, 1 instance column and the Pow5Config.

 The vector of advice columns and the instance column are instantiated inside the `configure` function of the circuit and passed to the `configure` function of the PoseidonChip.
+In particular the vector of advice columns contains as many columns as the WIDTH of the Poseidon hash function (more details later).

 That's because in this way these columns can be shared across different chips inside the same circuit (although this is not the case).
-Further columns part of the configuration of the `Pow5Chip` are created inside the `configure` function of the PoseidonChip and passed to the configure function of the `Pow5Chip`
+Further columns part of the configuration of the `Pow5Chip` are created inside the `configure` function of the PoseidonChip and passed to the configure function of the `Pow5Chip`.

-The bool_selector and swap_seletor are instantiated inside the `configure` function of the MerkleTreeV2Chip.
-That's because these selectors are specific for the MerkleTreeV2Chip and don't need to be shared across other chips.
-The child chip Hash2Chip is instantiated inside the `configure` function of the MerkleTreeV2Chip.
-That's because the Hash2Chip is specific for the MerkleTreeV2Chip by passing in the advice columns and the instance column that are shared between the two chips.
-In this way we can leverage `Hash2Chip` with its gates and its assignment function inside our MerkleTreeV2Chip.

 At proving time: